 Given all I’d heard and read, I was curious to see if the platform could help me expedite research, and perhaps, completely change the way I work.
 Sure enough, I was presented with a smorgasbord of highly relevant statistics, quotes, and even out-of-print book excerpts.
 In the publishing world, this is what’s called a win.

-So imagine my surprise when, during the fact-checking process, I discovered that much of the supposedly validated information that ChatGPT had provided me turned out to be bunk.
+So imagine my surprise when, during the fact-checking process, I discovered that much of the supposedly validated information that the ChatGPT session had provided me turned out to be bunk.
 From inventing reports, books, and articles that don’t actually exist to sourcing all-too-perfect-quotes from well-known executives and leaders that couldn’t be validated, despite how granular I got while searching Google.

 Luckily, there was time in our production schedule to adjust.
 It remains to be seen if “ChatGPT fact checkers” will be one of the new jobs Mr. Altman creates.